Woodlife – Hatfield Forest Safety and Security updated – September 2021

 You will be required to sanitize your hands at regular intervals during the course.
 This will be under instruction from a staff member.

 Drinking water will be provided.
 Tap water from the toilets is unsuitable for drinking.
 Your personal water containers will be filled by a member of staff.
 You will not be allowed to handle any water containers belonging to Woodlife.
-Washing and washing up bowls will be provided for you for the duration of the course.
+Washing and washing up bowls will be provided to you for the duration of the course.
 Water will be issued to you by a Woodlife staff member.

 Please ensure that you slow down and walk around the camp and Forest areas.
 There are uneven surfaces and animal holes, which may not be obviously visible.
 You may also trip over covered tree debris.
 Low branches at eye height may also be a hazard.
 Be especially aware of parts of old, rusting and protruding iron fence posts at ankle height on the ancient wood banks.
 These may be difficult to see and can be very sharp.